id-bioinfo/ARGnet/README.md

 ARGNet
 ======

-a deep neural network for antibitotic resistance genes identification
+a deep nueral network for robust identification and annotation of antibiotic resistance genes.

 Installation
 ------------